Have you ever thought of writing a Will?

 ‘My family and friends already know my intentions’

 You may think a Will is not necessary, if you have already told your family and friends what you would like to happen with your estate.
 A Will, however, may provide clarification of your intentions and more certainty that expecting your wishes will be carried out when you’re no longer around.

 Someone who dies without a valid Will is said to have died intestate.
 In this situation the intestacy laws may be applied.
 These are laws set out who benefits from the deceased’s estate in order of priority and what proportion of the estate each person receives.
 This may not match with your personal priorities and can result in your wishes not being carried out as you would have liked.

 A written valid Will reduces any uncertainty or potential disputes for your loved ones, at an already difficult time.
 If your Will is not valid, it can also become a lengthy and expensive process for your family, biological or chosen, especially if aspects of your wishes are challenged in court.

 Making and updating your Will can ensure you have peace of mind that your wishes will be respected and that your loved ones will be cared for into the future.
 There are two other main documents to ensure your wishes are respected during your lifetime.
 These are Enduring Power of Attorney and Enduring Guardianship.

 Within the NSW Government, the two main websites that can assist you step-by-step to process your planning are:

-In July 2021, Positive Life will be running a full day workshop on End of Life Planning with other people living with HIV and a range of speakers.
-Call the Positive Life Communications Manager for more details on (02) 9206-2177, 1800 245 677 (freecall) or email firstname.lastname@example.org
+In late 2021, Positive Life NSW will be running a full day workshop on End of Life Planning with other people living with HIV and a range of speakers.
+Call Positive Life for more details on (02) 9206-2177, 1800 245 677 (freecall) or email firstname.lastname@example.org